AlexWang-16/learn_javascript/README.md

 To run a test, execute `npm test`.
 All tests needs to be included inside `__test__` folder. *sum.test.js* will run tests against /adventure/01/sum.js

+To view this adventure, use `npm test` command in terminal

 ---

 **02** - Modifying the DOM with JavaScript.
 In this adventure, I have created a `<ul>` and `<li>` element.
 I then added my own text into `<li>` and appended `<li>` into `<ul>`.
 The purpose of this adventure is to learn creating HTML elements using pure JavaScript and adding content into the webpage.

+To view this adventure, please use browser to launch the containing index.html

 ---

 **03** - Recoding ECMAScript6's **new** keyword.
 In this adventure, I have coded the implementations under the hood of the **new** keyword in JavaScript.

+To view this adventure, use NodeJS to execute this code in terminal: `node 03.js`

 ---